ni26/MAPCP2019U/Homework/1/README.md

 The reason it happens is that we have test.txt in both branches; both test1 and test2.
 So this makes git confused.

 (K) I do not get any errors when checking out test2.
 I don't know why!

+(L) When doing git stauts, it says everything is clear.
+It doesn't show any errors.